jackie-dai/Project-1-Overhaul/Section6_Pickups/section6.md

 Here is a example of what your scene should look like now.

-Walk up to the chests, press E for a health potion, and walk over the potion to gain health.
+Now you should be able to walk up to the chests, press E for a health potion, and walk over the potion to gain health.